leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

   :fetch;
   :decode;
   :execute;
-repeat while (continue?)
+repeat while (halt?)

 stop
 {% endplantuml %}

-We describe this process as follows: Using the instruction pointer the CPU **fetches** an instruction from the instruction set.
-Here, the *instruction set* is an array of instructions encoded as 16 bit words, such as `[0xFF0D, 0xAB0A]`.
-When it has **decoded** the instruction, the CPU **executes** it by performing the relivant operation.
-The instruction pointer gets incremented and the process continues until it meets the halt condition.

-We give more detail in the following sections:
+We give more details in the following sections:

 ### Instructions